-Klobuchar: Not aware of questionable evidence in teen’s case
+Klobuchar’s claims about black teen’s case draw criticism

 Democrats joined Republicans in imposing harsher policing and tougher sentencing, leading to the highest incarceration rates in the nation’s history, and some presidential candidates are having to address perceived excesses of that period.

-The president of the national NAACP said over the weekend that Burrell’s conviction points to a bigger problem: The eagerness of America’s criminal justice system to put young black men behind bars.
+The president of the national NAACP said over the weekend that Burrell’s conviction points to a bigger problem: the eagerness of America’s criminal justice system to put young black men behind bars.

-“We’ve seen this happen one too many times,” Derrick Johnson, president and CEO of the NAACP said in a statement.
+“We’ve seen this happen one too many times,” Derrick Johnson, president and CEO of the NAACP, said in a statement.

 “It is unfortunate and extremely troubling that Myon Burrell has spent the majority of his life behind bars.
 The lack of evidence and conflicting accounts of what transpired was reason enough for him to not be charged or convicted,” Johnson said.